Declutter Your Home 30-Day Challenge

 30-Day Declutter Challenge

-If you are ready to get control of the clutter and keep your home clutter-free, let’s start with a simple 15-minute a day declutter challenge.
+If you are ready to get control of the clutter and keep your home clutter-free, let’s start with a simple 15-minute-a-day declutter challenge.
 This plan will not completely declutter your home, but it will help you start removing the clutter.

 If you want a more detailed declutter and organization plan, the Organize Your Life page has detailed declutter and organization plans for your home and life.